carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

 ```
 Note that the first and last line of `faq` class definition is invisible for the Processing developer.
 I've left the lines just to make the code less confusing for a regular java programmer.
 The developer only sees the "guts" of the class.
 This is similar to the [C# Top-level statements](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/program-structure/top-level-statements).

+In the end, my goal was that content of the `faq.pde` resembles the `main` function in the [Elm's Mario](https://elm-lang.org/examples/mario) project.
+That is, we only say what drawables/tickables will be there, their definitions shall lie elsewhere, e.g., in the `Model` class.

 Of course, I considered OK keeping the constants in the `faq` file.

 # MVU -- Update & View